-10 Best States to Raise a Family 2019Richard Barrington
+10 Best States to Raise a Family 2020Richard Barrington

-As you look around the United States, some stark regional differences could affect the conditions for raising your children.
-These factors could determine both the present-day safety and happiness of your family members as well as their ability to get an education to help them succeed in the future.
+Either way, it's a decision that can have a profound effect on both the present-day safety and happiness of their family members as well as their ability to get an education that helps them succeed in the future.

-- Neighborhoods in Colorado are nearly four times as likely as those in Mississippi to have kid-friendly amenities such as parks, recreational centers and libraries.
+- Neighborhoods in Colorado are more than three times more likely than those in Mississippi to have a full range of kid-friendly amenities.

 Good parenting is a big determinant of children's success, but it helps to have the support and resources of a good local environment.

-To help parents get a feel for where they might expect to find the best locations for their families, MoneyRates.com has taken a quantitative approach to determine the best states for raising children in the U.S.
+So parents can get a feel for where they might expect to find the best locations for their families, MoneyRates.com took a quantitative approach to determine the best states for raising children in the U.S.

 This study was first conducted in 2011, using four criteria.
-Last year, the study was expanded to consider seven factors in order to arrive at an updated list of the ten best states for raising children.
-The same seven categories and methodology were used to determine the ten best states in 2019.
+The study was expanded to consider eight factors in order to arrive at an updated list of the ten best states for raising children in 2020.

 - College affordability